 The right to cure helps contractors, subs, and owners avoid defect claims and terminations, and granting the opportunity to cure is smart, regardless of any rights or requirements.

 It might be tempting to fire a contractor or sub who's underperforming, but termination can be a tricky topic - particularly termination for cause.

 Left unchecked, consequential damages could create extensive liability for construction businesses.
 Construction contracts should limit or at least clarify them, when possible.

-Construction delays are one of the most common disputes that arise on projects.
+Construction delays are among the most common disputes that arise on projects.
 However, the process of establishing and proving a delay claim can get complicated quickly.
-That’s why having...
+That’s why having a...